Single men and women alike constantly make the same mistake in dating that keeps them single: they date the wrong people.

 There is a saying, “ Once is an accident and twice is a habit.”
 Shading the truth to come across as better than we are is natural but if you catch your date lying then dump them.
 Lies of any kind are unacceptable.
 Relationships should be built on trust and you deserve a person who respects you enough to be honest.

 THEY’RE ALWAYS ON THEIR PHONE

 Technology is wonderful but it’s hard to seduce someone more distracted by their phone than with the thought of being alone with you.
-Our attention spans are shortened and we’re more impatient but it’s important to put technology away and give our date our full attention.
+Our attention spans are shortened, today more than ever before, and we’re more impatient of a society but it’s important to put technology away and give our date our full attention.